rlidwka/yapm/README.md

 ## Why YAML?

 YAML is widely used for configuration files in Ruby on Rails.
 I remind you that most cool node.js things were inspired by RoR world, including express (sinatra), coffee-script (ruby), and node.js itself (rails).

-When I started thinking about this in year 2012, I didn't know what it is.
-I was thinking about other things...

 YAML is just as safe as JSON: